Guidelines for making an application

 • Organising an event, exhibition or other production

 The applicant must select whether the grant request is for a multiyear project or a project lasting a maximum of one year.
 The Foundation is willing to support an unbroken span of work.
-If you are planning a multiyear project such as a doctoral thesis, we recommend that you apply for funding for the same project at once.
+If you are planning a multiyear project such as a doctoral thesis, we recommend that you apply for funding for the whole project at once.

 The amount of the personal monthly grant varies, depending on the stage of your career.

-• Grant 1: early career applicants and those working on their doctoral thesis €2,700/month (€32,400/year)
+• Grant 1: early career applicants in arts; researchers working on doctoral thesis €2,700/month (€32,400/year)

-• Grant 2: mid-career applicants (min.
-10 years of artistic work) and those working at the post-doctoral level €3,200/month (€38,400/year)
+• Grant 2: mid-career applicants in arts (min.
+10 years of artistic work); post-doctoral researchers €3,200/month (€38,400/year)

-• Grant 3: late-career applicants (min.
-20 years of artistic work) and experienced researchers (e.g., adjunct professor level, ‘dosentti’ in the Finnish academic system) €3,800/month (€45,600/year).
+• Grant 3: late-career applicants in arts (min.
+20 years of artistic work); experienced researchers (adjunct professor level, ‘dosentti’ in the Finnish academic system) €3,800/month (€45,600/year).

 If you are applying for monthly grant 2 or 3, please describe your career phase.